Oxaide

 Why it matters

-• Shows knee-point transition and degradation-mode framing before the reader gets into the denser chart set.
+• Gives buyers a clear view of knee-point transition and degradation-mode framing before they move into the deeper chart set.

 • Keeps the opening explanation clear while preserving the underlying chart provenance.